Credit Card Debt

 A few more months will pass and the creditor will have reported the missed payments on their credit report causing their credit score to decrease.
 After about six months of no payments, the creditor will "charge-off" the debt and likely close the account.
 This does not mean the creditor is forgiving the debt.
 The bank generally does this for more favorable tax consequences.
 Most banks will not sue the debtor for the debt until it is charged off.

 At some point prior to this, the debt was likely placed with a collection agency who will call the debtor to try to get them to pay something.
-After six months, an aggressive creditor will then place the debt with a law firm to attempt to collect the debt.
-The law firm might start calling the debtor or they might file suit right away.
+After six months, an aggressive creditor will then place the debt with a debt collection lawyer to attempt to collect the debt.
+These lawyers might start calling the debtor or they might file suit right away.

-The law firm will likely file in the court that is in the jurisdiction where the debtor last lived.
-If the debt is above $25,000 in New Hampshire or above $50,000 in Massachusetts, the credit card bank will file in Superior Court.
-If it is less than those amounts, they file in District Court and might even file a small claims matter.
+The debt collection attorneys will likely file in the court that is in the jurisdiction where the debtor last lived.
+If the debt is above $25,000 in New Hampshire or above $50,000 in Massachusetts, the credit card's lawyer will file in Superior Court.
+If it is less than those amounts, the attorney will file in District Court and might even file a small claims matter.

 The debtor will then receive the complaint and summons from the sheriff's department.
 The complaint will say that there was a credit card account opened on a certain date, that the debtor missed at least a payment, and that a certain amount of money is still owed.
 These are just allegations.
 The debtor will have to file an answer to this complaint with the court either agreeing or denying these allegations.